Super Mario Advance

 These tiny slot icons were discarded in favor of the larger slot icons.

 Two versions of vegetables present in the NES game go unused in Advance.
-An updated tomato that was present in All-Stars code, but unused in the game, is still here, and the onion, which was used in All-Stars, is no longer used in Wart's room.
+An updated tomato that was present in All-Stars code, but unused in the game, is still here.
+The onion, which was used in All-Stars, is no longer used in Wart's room.

 Several tiles from the NES version were revamped for All-Stars and ported over to Advance, but remain unused.